hshsky2000/connect-four-project/README.md

  * Computer player feature

- * Add multiple games in first page and user can select what they want to play
+ * Add multiple games in first page and users can select what they want to play